pflarr/Pavilion/docs/v2_plan.md

 to it.
 We'll use that to design a set of changes to improve Pavilion's usability, stability, and extensibility.

-#### Re-design Philosophy
+#### Re-design Requirements

  - Should be suitable for postDST, automated, and acceptance testing.
  - Tests should be trackable, start to finish.
  - Test status should always be known, even from other machines.
+ - Anything the user needs from the results directory should be accessible from the pav command line.
  - Building tests should be separated from running a test.
   - The test configs should support building most tests via configuration alone.
+  - Tests that are builds would still be built within the test run.
   - Test builds should be cached and reused.
+ - Pavilion output should be easy to parse programatically.
- - Output should be easy to parse.
+ - Test configurations should be easy to organize with little repetition.
- - Tests should be able to inherit configuration from other tests in the same suite.
+ - Test configuration should be flexible enough to remove the need for 'runit' scripts in most cases.
- - Users should rarely, if ever, have to actually look in a test run's result directory to find out what is going on.
- - Backwards compatibility will be broken.
  - The last vestiges of gazebo should go away (including all perl).

+**Backwards compatibility will be broken.**

 ## Test Builds